 How To Estimate Western Cinch Size

 There are several different ways to measure your horse for a Western cinch.
-The one we have found to be the most reliable is:

 - Measure the horse's girth, aka heart girth (in inches)